Sanketarali/Student-Mark-Predictor/README.md

 numpy library<br>

 # Student Marks Prediction (Case Study)
-You are given some information about students like:<br>
+ given some information about students like:<br>

 1.the number of courses they have opted for<br>
 2.the average time studied per day by students<br>